NAC Examination | Medical Council of Canada

 What is the NAC Examination?

 The National Assessment Collaboration (NAC) Examination is a national, standardized exam that assesses your readiness to enter a Canadian residency program.
-It was developed to reduce duplication amongst provincial international medical graduates (IMG) assessment programs and offer standardized results to residency program directors across the country.
+It was developed to reduce duplication amongst provincial international medical graduate (IMG) assessment programs and offer standardized results to residency program directors across the country.

-The one-day exam tests the knowledge, skills, and attitudes essential for entrance into postgraduate training, or residency, in Canada.
+The exam tests the knowledge, skills, and attitudes essential for entrance into postgraduate training, or residency, in Canada.
 IMGs must take the NAC Examination to apply to the Canadian residency program with the Canadian Residency matching service (CaRMS).

 Get notified when application for an upcoming session opens